36 of The Best Things to Do in NYC

 Check out Carrie Bradshaw’s Apartment

-In Sex and The City, Carrie lives on the Upper East Side in the 70’s streets.
+In Sex and The City, Carrie lives on the Upper East Side in the 70s streets.
 While it may seem like her life is very UES, the exterior of her apartment is located in the West Village.
-Many people come here to visit Carrie’s Apartment so be respectful when you visit and don’t go on the stairs!
+Many people come here to visit Carrie’s Apartment and some may just dress up as her while doing so!

 Address: Perry Street, New York, NY, 10014